osg-htc/user-documentation/documentation/support_and_training/ap20-21-transition-fall2025.md

   path: support_and_training/ap20-21-transition-fall2025.md
 ---

-# OSPool service transition for ap20-21
+# OSPool service migration for ap20-21

 The Open Science Pool (OSPool) is migrating certain OSPool and OSDF services to new physical / institutional locations.
 This transition is part of a larger service migration that will streamline and simplify how we run our services, positioning ourselves for long-term sustainability.

-**If your account is on Access Points ap20 or ap21** **(with the suffix `uc.osg-htc.org`)** you will be moving to a new Access Point in early December.
-Please read below for the migration timeline, downtime dates, and post-transition steps.
+**If your account is on Access Points ap20 or ap21** **(with the suffix `uc.osg-htc.org`) you will be moving to a new Access Point in early December.** Please read below for the migration timeline, downtime dates, and post-transition steps.

 ➡️ [Timeline](#migration-timeline)